qtile/qtile/docs/manual/hacking.rst

 ==================

-When a widget API is changed, you should deprecate the change using ``libqtile.widget.base.deprecated`` to warn users, in additon to adding it to the appropriate place in the changelog.
+When a widget API is changed, you should deprecate the change using ``libqtile.widget.base.deprecated`` to warn users, in addition to adding it to the appropriate place in the changelog.
 We will typically remove deprecated APIs one tag after they are deprecated.